christiskatsouris/Computational-Econometrics-R/README.md

 ### Remark

 As we observe from the above diagram there seem to be some difference with respect to the distribution of portfolio risk when considering the eigenvalue versus the page-rank centrality for instance.
-However, due to the finite sample used to obtain the out-of-sample sequences care should be taken when interpreting these results.
-Thus, a suitable parallelism approach is necessary in order to obtain the distribution of portfolio risk based on a large sample, which should have indicate a symmetric pattern.
+However, due to the finite sample used to obtain the out-of-sample sequences, care should be taken when interpreting these results.
+Thus, a suitable parallelism approach is necessary in order to obtain the distribution of portfolio risk based on a large sample, which should indicate a symmetric pattern.
+Another aspect is the construction of the covariance matrix, for instance from fairly Gaussian data versus heavy-tailed time series.
+On the other hand, the proposed risk matrix of Katsouris (2021) has additional dependence features which will need to examined further.

 ```R